Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: Conclusion

-To conclude, in this paper we have found out the entropy of a minimally coupled scalar field in a Kerr black hole background.
+To conclude, in this paper we have found out the entropy of a minimally coupled scalar field in the Kerr black hole background.
 We have used the Lorentzian sector brick wall model of 't Hooft.
 We have used an improved method to calculate the entropy previously developed by us.
 We have considered a thin shell of scalar field confined in the near-horizon region and in thermal equilibrium with the black hole.
-The corresponding entropy is proportional to the area of the event horizon and is logarithmically divergent in a covariant radial parameter known as the proper radial brick wall cut-off parameter.
+The leading order term of corresponding entropy is proportional to the area of the event horizon and is logarithmically divergent in a covariant radial parameter known as the proper radial brick wall cut-off parameter.
 This is an improvement compared to the earlier results which are quadratically divergent in the proper radial brick wall cut-off parameter.
-The logarithmic divergence is expected on physical ground.
+The logarithmic divergence is expected due to gravitational redshift.
 The method used by us is significantly different from that used by 't Hooft.
-The scalar field entropy is proportional to the area of the horizon and do not contain any term proportional to the volume of the thin shell.
-For a fixed value of the brick wall cut-off, the scalar field entropy in a Kerr black hole is found to be half of the corresponding expression in a Schwarzschild black hole background.
-This is expected for the thermal radiation in q Kerr black hole due to preferential emission of particles with azimuthal angular momentum in the same direction as that of the black hole.
+For a fixed value of the brick wall cut-off, the scalar field entropy in the Kerr black hole is found to be half of the corresponding expression in the Schwarzschild black hole background.
+This is expected for the thermal radiation in the Kerr black hole due to preferential emission of particles with azimuthal angular momentum in the same direction as that of the black hole.
 The contribution of the particles in the thin shell with opposite values of the azimuthal angular momentum is exponentially suppressed.
 This is due to rotation of the black hole.
 However, we can obtain the Schwarzschild case expression by including a subleading term and taking the appropriate limit.
-We have briefly discussed the significances of the results in Sect.III.
-Further significance with regard to the entropy bound, holographic principle and entanglement entropy approach to explain the black hole entropy will be discussed later.
+We have briefly discussed the significances of the results in Sect.3.
+We have also discussed a subleading term for the Schwarzschild black hole that gives an expression similar to that in flat spacetime in the limit $M \rightarrow 0$.
+Thus, the method used by us give expressions that are consistent with both gravitational blueshift and flat spacetime limit.
+Further significance with regard to the entanglement approach to explain the black hole entropy and the holographic principles will be discussed later.